 - Add the stock/broth and bring to a boil.
 Add the lentils.
 Cook until just tender, about 25 minutes.

-- While waiting, prepare the toppings.
+- In the meantime, prepare the toppings.
 Heat the olive oil and butter in a saucepan.
-Saute the onion until golden and caramelized, about -10 minutes.
+Sauté the onion until golden and caramelized, about 10 minutes.
 Set aside.

 - Add the beans to the stockpot and heat.
 Once heated, season with salt to taste.